What is Illinois' evidence-based funding (EBF)?

 The Illinois Department of Innovation & Technology (DoIT) has launched a program to nurture tech talent.
 Lincoln Land Community College (LLCC) in Springfield and City Colleges of Chicago play a pivotal role in this initiative, having developed the curriculum and serving as training hubs.
 Trainees receive a minimum annual salary of $54,000 from DoIT while specializing in areas like cybersecurity and networking.
 Upon completion, they are offered full-time positions with DoIT.

-Workforce Development through Education (Governor's FY 2025 Proposed Budget)
+Workforce Development through Education (FY 2026)

 References: